 Here's why these don't need to get in the way of helping to protect your loved ones financially.

 Myth 1: Insurance companies don't pay out

 You might have heard people say that insurance companies avoid paying claims.
 In reality, this isn't the case.
-We publish our claims figures every year and, in 2018, paid 98.9% of life insurance claims that our customers made.
+We publish our claims figures every year and, in 2022 we paid out on 99.4% of the life insurance claims that our customers made.